ITMO-NSS-team/ICCS_SDE/README.md

 # ICCS
-Code for paper Enhancing Time-Series Forecasting with Stochastic Differential Equation Discovery: An Evolutionary Approach submitted to ICCS 2025.
+Code for paper "Enhancing Time-Series Forecasting with Stochastic Differential Equation Discovery: An Evolutionary Approach" submitted to ICCS 2025.
 The repository includes the code of numerical experiments presented in the study:
 - Dynamics of the behavior of the open-price equation depending on the selected interval;
 - Lotka-Volterra equation;